dask/dask-jobqueue/docs/source/interactive.rst

 computationally intensive) but at some point you may want to shift to a compute or interactive node.

+*Note: We also recommend the `JupyterHub <https://jupyter.org/hub>`_ project, which allows HPC administrators to offer and control the process described in this document automatically.
+If you find this process valuable but tedious, then you may want to ask your system administrators to support it with JupyterHub.*

 Install JupyterLab
 ------------------